Updated: 20 hours ago

 I do get it now, though.

-In 2016, I plunged into the world of screenwriting, thanks to destiny playing its cards, and a year later, I began penning PiKu & ViRu (buy/download here).
+In 2016, I plunged into the world of screenwriting, thanks to destiny playing its cards, and a year later, I began penning PiKu & ViRu (buy/download, read, and review it here).
 Watching movies became both work and education for me.
 And so, one day, I decided to make sense of this enigma of a film.

 Part of the decision to (re)watch HAHK also had to do with a thread of tweets on my timeline that brutally trolled it, so I was curious to find out whether the film truly deserved the critique.